the1lab/1lab/src/Cat/Displayed/Cocartesian/Weak.lagda.md

 ## Weak cocartesian lifts

-We can also the dual to [weak cartesian lifts].
+We can also define the dual to [weak cartesian lifts].

 [weak cartesian lifts]: Cat.Displayed.Cartesian.Weak#Weak-cartesian-lift